flightstats/hub/README.md

 ### channel modification

-If a hub installation sets `hub.allow.channel.loss` to `true`, normal users of the system will not be able to change a channel in a way that could cause data loss.
+If a hub installation sets hub property `hub.allow.channel.loss` to `false`, normal users of the system will not be able to change a channel in a way that could cause data loss.
 * `storage` can only be changed to `BOTH`
 * `tags` can not be removed.
 * `maxItems` and `ttlDays` can not decrease